How to leave New York residency [Guide + FAQ]

 Choosing your destination: a home base for global living

-With remote work and nomadism on the rise, choosing your domicile strategically can free you from state income tax while you travel the world.
+With remote work and nomadism on the rise, strategically choosing your domicile can free you from state income tax while you travel the world.

 By planning your trips carefully and staying under the 183-day annual limit, you can explore different countries and not be tethered to any state's tax system.